phpro/grumphp/doc/tasks/phpparser.md

                 no_exit_statements: ~
 ```

-This visitore is not configurable!
+This visitor is not configurable!

 ## Creating your own visitor